Click here to register for this exciting conference!

 For many years, William D’Antonio has been a “godfather” to IEC’s—assisting them in finding their theology, their sociology, their membership, and their organization.
 Several national conventions of IEC members have been held.
 Click here to view of video of D’Antonion talking about IECS.

 ACC spent some time working with members of active IEC’s in an effort to discern how ACC could become a resource for IEC development and communication.
 Although there was a plan developed for a more ambitious collaboration, at present ACC has determined that providing the links to the main IEC website and supporting this existing community is our best course of action.
-Currently, plans are underway for an IEC Conference in 2015, which ACC will publicize and support.
-For more information about this, please email firstname.lastname@example.org.
+Currently, plans are underway for an IEC Conference in 2015 – see above for the link to more information and registration.